Alice Bailey: The Great Invocation

 The Great Invocation is a mantra given in 1937 by Bailey.
 The mantra begins with "From the point of Light within the Mind of God, let light stream forth into the minds of men ..." with the rest of the passage expressing the ideas of love, the return of The Christ (Maitreya) and of men acting in accordance with the plan of God.
+Historian of occultism Mitch Horowitz has observed that, "Bailey's capacity to introduce an occult-inspired universalistic prayer into Western culture, The Great Invocation—recited over the radio by no less than Eleanor Roosevelt—attests to the iconoclastic messenger’s inroads.

-It is well known by some followers of the New Age movement, where it is widely used as part of meditation, particularly in groups.
+The mantra is well known by some followers of the New Age movement, where it is widely used as part of meditation, particularly in groups.
 For instance, the invocation has been used in the Findhorn Foundation community since the 1970s.
 In response to the September 11 attacks (2001), the Great Invocation was used as a central element of a new daily program at Findhorn known as the "Network of Light meditations for peace".

 Rosemary Keller described the Great Invocation as a call for "the Christ to return to Earth" and wrote that Bailey-related groups purchased radio and television time to broadcast the invocation as part of their mission, and that often the invocation was recited in what Keller called "light groups", to accomplish what Bailey's disciples considered to be attracting and focusing "spiritual energies to benefit the planet".

 Alice Bailey's writings have a theme that generally advocates replacement of the old with the new and this occurs in connection with the Great Invocation as follows: "This new Invocation, if given widespread distribution, can be to the new world religion what the Lord's Prayer has been to Christianity and the 23rd Psalm has been to the spiritually minded Jew."